+Your audience could be other businesses, such as subcontractors, commercial vendors and real estate agents, or your audience could be exclusively homeowners.
 Think about the individual people who might use word-of-mouth advertising to contact your business for a quote.
-This could be business owners, real estate agents, subcontractors, and others.
 Also, consider the people following your competitors.
 Often, you can target audiences on Facebook that follow other pages.

 If you’re looking to generally add brand recognition, consider targeting residents of a specific neighborhood or your town.
 While you won’t likely get too many leads from this process, you can use these ads to talk about community outreach and other information that links your firm to good things happening in your area.

 If you already have a page, look at the information in Audience Insights (within the Meta Business Suite) to see the demographics of your current audience.